auperatech/VMSS2.0/docs/basic_node_creation/README.md

 Generating histogram_overlay boiler plate ...
 ```

+Note that this calculator assumes the following:
+- User needs to define their own options, User can choose `N` in the prompt `Are you using existing options?` in which case she will be prompted to use an existing option from the list.
+- User may define a source node.
+For example a node to support a specific type of camera.
+In this case the node would not have any inputs and thus it cannot have `execute` callback.
+If this is the case she can choose `N` when prompted with `Enter if the calculator will have execute callback`

-At this point the following things should be created in the folder
+Back to the example at hand, at this point the following things should be created in the folder.

 ```
 $ ll